 Friends, making stew gets NO EASIER than this recipe.
 My mother-in-law taught me this one when I first got married, and I’ve been serving it up to big crowds ever since.
-I

-I also use grass-fed beef (here’s why), as it will get nice and tender during the long baking time.
-Throw all the ingredients in a casserole dish and in the oven around lunch time, DO NOT PEEK, and you’ve got a hearty and tasty dinner ready five hours later!
+I also use grass-fed beef (here’s a round-up of our favorite grass-fed beef recipes and where we get our meat from), as it will get nice and tender during the long baking time.
+Throw all the ingredients in the oven around lunch time (or in the slow cooker in the morning), DO NOT PEEK, and you’ve got a hearty and tasty dinner ready later in the day!

 - 3 large carrots, peeled and cut up into about 1-inch chunks